-You can easily transform the City Select stroller into a pram for your newborn by attaching the City Select Bassinet Kit to the chassis.
-I love the idea of bassinet as it allows the newborn to lie totally flat and in the parent-facing mode.
+You can easily transform the City Select stroller into a pram for your newborn by attaching the City Select LUX Pram Kit to the chassis.
+I love the idea of the bassinet as it allows the newborn to lie totally flat and in the parent-facing mode.
 It is suitable for newborns up to 6 months old (25 Ibs weight limit).

 As a double stroller you can have the following combinations: